sist-cs120/project-doc/source/project3.rst

 Task 5: (Optional, 1 point) IP Fragmentation
 ============================================================

-The MTU (maximum transmission unit) size of Aethernet is likely to be inconsistent with (smaller than) that of other networks.
+The MTU (Maximum Transmission Unit) size of Aethernet is likely to be inconsistent with (smaller than) that of other networks.
 IP supports packet fragmentation and reassembling at the destination.
 This task uses longer ICMP messages to verify this feature.

 .. tip::